wenyfan/EFS/Python/readme.txt

 An example python script to download seismic data.

 ### P1_miniSEED2EFS_example.py
-An example python script to read in miniSEED data and write (and read) the data as an EFS file.
+An example python script to read in miniSEED data and write/read EFS files.